greshake/i3status-rust/README.md

 # Breaking changes

 `i3status-rs` is very much still in development, so breaking changes before a 1.0.0 release will occur.
-Following are guides on hoe to update your configurations to match breaking changes.
+Following are guides on how to update your configurations to match breaking changes.

 ## Configuration changed